-- Fully Automatic sanitizer placement.
-We argue that sanitizer (and declassifier) placement should be done automatically, given a policy and an application, instead of the current approach of the developer being responsible for getting it right. - Node-based placement.
-We propose a simple nodebased placement strategy for static sanitizer placement and show that, while simple to implement, it might not be adequate for complex dataflow graphs. - Formalization of correctness.
-We introduce a theory of source- and sink-independent edges and formally define the validity of sanitizer placement. - Edge-based placement.
-We propose an edge-based placement strategy for sanitizer placement, which attempts to place sanitizers statically and "spills over" into runtime whenever necessary. - Experiments.
-We present a extensive evaluation of how our placement approach affects the number of instrumentation points on both large applications (up to 1.8 million lines of code) and synthetically generated dataflow graphs.
-While the node-based approach only instruments a fraction of all nodes (sometimes as little as 1-2% of tainted nodes), in most cases it fails to provide sanitization on all paths.
-The edge-based approach, while requiring more instrumentation points, provides full sanitization, while reducing the number of instrumentation points by as much as 2× or 4× in some cases.
-Our edge-based technique works even better in the case of a precise underlying dataflow analysis: for sparser synthetic graphs, the reduction in the number of instrumentation points is as high as 27×.
+- Fully automatic sanitizer placement.
+We argue that sanitizer placement should be automatic, given a policy and an application, instead of the current approach of the developer being responsible for getting it right. - Node-based placement.
+We propose a simple nodebased strategy for static sanitizer placement.
+While it is simple to implement and incurs no run-time overhead, it is incorrect for many dataflow graphs. - Edge-based placement.
+We propose an edge-based strategy for sanitizer placement, which attempts to place sanitizers statically and "spills over" into run time whenever necessary.
+This strategy is appropriate to use when the simple node-based strategy fails. - Correctness.
+We define the correctness of sanitization of values in a dataflow graph, and prove that our edge-based strategy for placement is correct. - Experiments.
+We extensively evaluate how our placement strategies affect the number of instrumentation points on both large applications (up to 1.8 million lines of code) and synthetically generated dataflow graphs.
+While the node-based approach only instruments a fraction of all nodes, in most cases it fails to provide sanitization on all paths.
+The edge-based approach, while it requires more sophisticated analysis, provides full sanitization, while reducing the number of instrumentation points by 6.19× on average.
+Our edge-based technique works even better in the case of a precise underlying dataflow graph: for sparser synthetically generated graphs, we see a reduction in the number of instrumentation points as high as $27 \times$, compared to the naïve version.